GoesToTwentyOne/AcademiaQuest_Final/README.md

-# Quiz Taker Expert
+# AcademiaQuest

-**Project No:** 0

 ## Project Overview

-**Quiz Zone** is an online platform that empowers users to create and participate in quizzes.
-It accommodates two distinct user roles: administrators (admins) with the capability to craft quizzes, and end-users (viewers/users) who can engage in these quizzes.

-## Project Features

-### User Authentication

-- **User Registration and Login:** A robust system for user registration and login is implemented.
-- **User Profile Management:** Both admins and viewers have the ability to manage their profiles effectively.

-### Quiz Creation for Admin

-- **Quiz Creation:** Admins have the capability to create quizzes, including specifying titles, descriptions, categories, and other essential information.
-- **Multiple-choice Questions:** Admins can add multiple-choice questions to their quizzes.
-- **Question Quantity Control:** Each quiz must consist of a minimum of 5 and a maximum of 50 questions.
-Each question is required to have between 2 and 10 multiple-choice options.
-- **Answer Specification:** Admins are allowed to specify correct answers and assign point values to each question.
-- **Time Limits:** Admins can optionally set time limits for quizzes.

-### Quiz Taking

-- **Quiz Selection:** Users can easily explore and select quizzes they wish to take.
-- **Sequential Question Presentation:** Questions are presented one at a time, with options for multiple-choice questions.
-- **Quiz Timer:** A timer is integrated for quizzes with specified time limits.
-- **Immediate Feedback:** Users receive immediate feedback on the correctness of their answers.
-- **Final Score Display:** At the end of the quiz, the system calculates and displays the user's final score.

-### User Progress

-- **Quiz History:** User quiz history, including records of completed quizzes and scores, is meticulously tracked and displayed.
-- **Progress Indicators:** Progress indicators for quizzes in progress are provided, either through a progress bar or numerical values.
-- **Leaderboards:** Leaderboards showcasing top scores in quizzes are accessible.

-### Quiz Categories and Filtering

-- **Quiz Categorization:** Quizzes are categorized to facilitate efficient sorting and retrieval.
-- **Category Filtering:** Users have the convenience of filtering quizzes by category.

-### Quiz Ratings

-- **User Ratings:** Users can contribute ratings for quizzes.
-- **Average Ratings:** The platform displays an average rating for each quiz.
-- **Sorting by Rating:** Quizzes can be sorted by their ratings on a scale from 1 to 7.

-### Deployment and Submission

-- **Deployment:** The Django-based Quiz Zone website is deployed on a secure and scalable hosting platform.
-- **Assignment Submission:** All assignment-related data is submitted in accordance with the instructions provided in the assignment instruction module.
+AcademiaQuest is a web-based application designed to make learning fun and easy for both students and teachers.
+It serves as an educational hub offering features such as quizzes, studying old questions, ranking systems, and more.
+Developed using the python,Django framework and following the Model-View-Template (MVT) pattern, AcademiaQuest aims to provide a seamless and user-friendly experience for users in universities.

+## Objectives
+- Construct a user-friendly educational hub.
+- Make learning enjoyable through quizzes, studying old questions, and a ranking system.
+- Boost efficiency in education by simplifying quiz creation and study access.

+## Project Stakeholders
+- **Development Team**: Implement proposed features including user authentication, quiz creation, taking, progress tracking, categories, filtering, ratings, and deployment.
+- **Students**: End users who will utilize AcademiaQuest for quizzes, studying old questions, and accessing educational features.
+- **Teachers/Instructors/Admins**: Admins who create quizzes and manage educational content.
+Instructors will use AcademiaQuest for creating quizzes, managing questions, tracking student progress, and accessing features tailored for educators.

+## Key Features
+1. **User Authentication:**
+   - Multi-Factor Authentication (MFA)
+   - Account Recovery
+   - Role-Based Access Control (RBAC)

+2. **Quiz Creation for Admin (Teachers):**
+   - Create quizzes with titles, descriptions, categories, and other necessary fields.
+   - Add multiple-choice questions to quizzes.
+   - Specify correct answers, point values, and time limits for quizzes.
+   - Support for rich media in questions.

+3. **Quiz Taking:**
+   - Display questions one at a time with multiple-choice options.
+   - Allow users to browse and select quizzes.
+   - Implement timers for quizzes with time limits.
+   - Provide immediate feedback and display final scores.

+4. **User Progress:**
+   - Track and display user quiz history and scores.
+   - Show progress indicators for ongoing quizzes.
+   - Display leaderboards for top scores.

+5. **Quiz Categories and Filtering:**
+   - Search functionality for finding quizzes based on keywords or topics.
+   - Access to past exam questions sorted by year and level-term.

+6. **Quiz Ratings:**
+   - Moderation system for reviewing and filtering ratings.

+7. **Deployment and Submission:**
+   - Continuous Integration/Continuous Deployment (CI/CD)
+   - Backup and Recovery

+## To Sum Up
+AcademiaQuest aims to be an enjoyable learning companion for both students and teachers.
+By providing features that enhance the learning experience, we're excited about our idea and hope you join us in bringing it to life.

 ## Conclusion